 Maintenance Mech/Tech: $ 51,704

 These figures reflect the amount of annual compensation you can expect to receive in salary or an hourly rate.
-The rates apply to the Summer of 2021.
-They do not take into consideration the dollar amount of any benefits you may be eligible for in these positions.
-These benefits can often add considerable value to your overall compensation package.
+Take note, these rates apply to the Summer of 2021.
+However, they do not take into consideration the dollar amount of any benefits you may be eligible for in these positions.
+And, these benefits can often add considerable value to your overall compensation package.

 Building an engineering career can be a challenge, especially when work experience is required to get licensed.
-Suppose you are considering a career as a building engineer.
+Suppose you are considering a career in one of these building engineer job titles.
 Have you considered where you will work to gain the knowledge needed?

 Your Building Engineer Career

-Whether you work with a high-profile, national management company, a locally owned management company, or an engineering staffing company such as BMSI, there are many growth opportunities.
+Whether you work with a high-profile, national management company, a locally owned management company, or an engineering staffing company such as BMSI, there are many building engineer job titles and growth opportunities.

 Our goal is to work better together, supporting building engineers and the industry overall.
 If we can help in any way, call us today at 301-838-2225.